Fair Haven has a long history of meeting the needs of seniors and individuals with limited resources and incomes.

 In 1998, funding was secured from the Ministry of Health to replace the 69 beds of intermediate care and the 40-unit apartment building with a 100-bed Multilevel Care facility.
 Included in the design was a 12-bed Respite Care Centre and Adult Day Centre which is operated by Health and Home Care Society of BC.
 The new facility opened in June 2002.

 In 2018 Fair Haven removed United Church from the legal name at the request of the United Church of Canada.
-We continue to honor the original vision and values of the organization that was founded through the United Church and today we are proud to support more than 400 seniors in Vancouver and Burnaby.
+We continue to honour the original vision and values of the organization that was founded through the United Church and today we are proud to provide homes to more than 540 seniors in Vancouver and Burnaby.